dfox3/theseus_ui/README.md

 ### Middle package for app scientists
-Here are a tenative functions an app scientist could use to build app scripts.
-Aspirating and dispensing pipettes are tenatively developed, and we need calibration of global variables on a real Theseus.
+Here are a tentative functions an app scientist could use to build app scripts.
+Aspirating and dispensing pipettes are as developed as they can be at the moment, and we need calibration of global variables on a real Theseus.
 The most important method is "addCommand" which will writes commands to a text file that will be sent off to the embeded listener.
 ![screen1](screenshots/20190814/screen1.png)